Skip to main content

 What are the risks of neurosurgery?

-As with any surgery, there are risks, including
+As with any surgery, there are risks, including:

 ✔️ Post-operative infection (controlled by rigorous follow-up)

-✔️ Inflammation or wound-healing complications
+✔️ Inflammation or complications related to wound healing

-✔️ Partial neurological recovery, depending on the severity of the case
+✔️ Partial neurological recovery depending on the severity of the case

 Our specialized veterinarians minimize these risks through advanced expertise and personalized care.